 Currently, she is working on her second book project, The Great Power Next Door: The Past and Present of Chinese Military Intervention in the Korean Peninsula (under contract with Columbia University Press).

 She previously taught at Oberlin College as a Mellon Postdoctoral Fellow.
-Outside academia, she served as the Korea Policy Chair and a Senior Political Scientist at the RAND Corporation, and was a non-resident James Kelly Korean Studies Fellow at the Pacific Forum CSIS.
+Outside academia, she is a Nonresident Fellow at the National Bureau of Asian Research.
+She served as the Korea Policy Chair and a Senior Political Scientist at the RAND Corporation, and was a non-resident James Kelly Korean Studies Fellow at the Pacific Forum CSIS.